 How the population or – respectively - various groups within it, is altering its consumption of news and what role the various technical platforms and news services play in that process, are central questions posed in the Reuters Institute Digital News Survey, which the Oxford-based Reuters Institute for the Study of Journalism has been conducted annually since 2012.

-The international and the German report 2021 were published in London on 14 June 2023.
+The international and the German report 2023 are published in London on 14 June 2023.
 LINKS FOLLOW SOON

 - Reuters Institute Digital News Report 2023 – Ergebnisse für Deutschland [Findings for Germany] (Working Paper of the HBI, No. 67; pdf)

 - Reuters Institute Digital News Report 2023 (Report for all countries in Englisch)